Rights of nature law: Florida

+Ohio

-Toledo, Ohio passed the “Lake Erie Bill of Rights” (LEBOR).
-In 2019 it was struck down by the Supreme Court of Ohio in 2020.
+During a special election in February, 2019, voters in Toledo, Ohio passed the "Lake Erie Bill of Rights" (LEBOR).
+The law was struck down by the Supreme Court of Ohio in 2020.
 BP North America spent almost $300,000 fighting the bill through a front group.

 Tribal laws

 Ho-Chunk Nation of Wisconsin

 In 2015 the Ho-Chunk Nation of Wisconsin passed a resolution amending their constitution to include the rights of nature.
 By 2020 a working group was determining how to integrate the resolution into their constitution, laws, regulations, and processes.

 Ponca

 In 2017, the Ponca Nation enacted a rights of nature law which is a resolution that gives the Ponca Tribal Court the power to punish crimes against nature with prison and fines.

 International bodies and soft law

 United Nations

-Advancements during the early twenty-firstst century in international "soft law" (quasi-legal instruments generally without legally binding force) have precipitated broader discussions about the potential for integrating nature's rights into legal systems.
+Advancements during the early twenty-first century in international "soft law" (quasi-legal instruments generally without legally binding force) have precipitated broader discussions about the potential for integrating nature's rights into legal systems.
 The United Nations has held nine "Harmony with Nature" General Assembly Dialogues as of 2019 on Earth-centered governance systems and philosophies, including discussions of rights of nature specifically.
 The companion United Nations Harmony with Nature initiative compiles rights of nature laws globally and offers a U.N.
 "Knowledge Network" of Earth Jurisprudence practitioners across disciplines.
 These U.N.
 Dialogues and the Harmony with Nature initiative may provide a foundation for development of a United Nations-adopted Universal Declaration of the Rights of Nature which, like the U.N.'s Universal Declaration of Human Rights, could form the foundation for rights-based laws worldwide.
 A model could be the 2010 UDRME, an informal, but widely-supported nature's rights agreement based on the UDHR.